czirzow/z-machine/README.md

 As you pry the doors open, cobwebs and dust blur your vision for a few moments.

 As you gain your orientation, you catch in the corner of your eye that there is a shiny object ahead.
-As you walk closer to the shiny object, you make out that it is an engraved sign that reads:
+You walk closer to the shiny object, you make out that it is an engraved sign that reads:

 > What you did yesterday can be improved today.